Windows OS Hub

 net localgroup administrators

-You can use the following PowerShell command to get a list of users in a local group:
+Or use PowerShell to list users in a local group:

 Get-LocalGroupMember administrators

-This command shows the object class that has been granted administrator permissions (ObjectClass = User, Group, or Computer) and the source of the account or group (ActiveDirectory, Azure AD, Microsoft, or Local).
+This command shows the object class that has been granted administrator permissions (ObjectClass = User, Group, or Computer), the account or group’s PrincipalSource (ActiveDirectory, Azure AD, Microsoft, or Local).

 list local administrators group membership with powershell

-To add a domain group munWksAdmins (or user) to the local administrators, run the command:
+To add a domain group munWksAdmins (or a user) to the local administrators, run the command:

 net localgroup administrators /add munWksAdmins /domain